 Cathy Gladwin, a bowel cancer survivor and patient advocate, says: “Changing the order of treatment has led to a greater, positive impact on recovery from bowel cancer and is an amazing discovery.”

 Bowel Research UK trustee Prof Dion Morton says:

-“Introducing neoadjuvant therapy in colon cancer is the biggest advance in the last 15 years for this common cancer.
+“Introducing neoadjuvant therapy in bowel cancer is the biggest treatment advance in the last 15 years for this common cancer.

-For the first time we can start personalising therapy for colon cancer.
+For the first time, we can start personalising therapy for bowel cancer.
 Neoadjuvant therapy is starting to help us select the right treatment for the right patient.”

 The FOxTROT website for both patients and clinical staff provides further information on FOxTROT 1, 2 and 3 and can be found at https://ctru.leeds.ac.uk/foxtrot/.
 It features a dedicated section for patients and the public, including interactive maps where patients can find their nearest collaborating hospital.